aiven/aiven-docs/docs/products/clickhouse/howto/integration-databases.md

 [creating a new data service integration](/docs/products/clickhouse/howto/integration-databases#create-integ-db) or from the the **Databases and tables** view of your service.

-This article details how to set up and manage integration databases from the the **Databases and tables** view of your Aiven for ClickHouse service.

 For information on how to set up integration databases when creating a new data service integration, see
 [Manage Aiven for ClickHouse® data service integrations](/docs/products/clickhouse/howto/data-service-integration).

-## About integration databases

-By adding integrations databases in Aiven for ClickHouse, you create streaming data pipelines across services.
-From Aiven for ClickHouse, you can add integration databases connecting to Aiven for Kafka® and Aiven for PostgreSQL®.

 ## Prerequisites